emanjon/echo-request-tag/draft-amsuess-core-repeat-request-tag.md

   In DTLS, this can only be confirmed if the request message was not retransmitted, and was responded to.

 Authors of other documents (e.g. {{I-D.ietf-core-object-security}}) are invited to mandate this behavior for clients that execute blockwise interactions over secured transports.
-Thus, the server can rely on a conforming client to set the Request-Tag option when required, and thereby conclude on the integrity of the assembled body.
+In this way, the server can rely on a conforming client to set the Request-Tag option when required, and thereby conclude on the integrity of the assembled body.

-Note that this mechanism is implicitly implemented when the security layer guarantees ordered delivery (e.g. CoAP over TLS).
+Note that this mechanism is implicitly implemented when the security layer guarantees ordered delivery (e.g. CoAP over TCP, protected by TLS or OSCOAP {{I-D.tschofenig-core-coap-tcp-tls}}).
 This is because with each message, any earlier operation can be regarded as concluded by the client, so it never needs to set the Request-Tag option unless it wants to perform concurrent operations.

 # Block2 / ETag Processing # {#etag}